Eri Tosaka: Background

 She competes in the 48 kg division and won the silver medal in the same division at the 2012 World Wrestling Championships.
-Her performance improved in the 2013 World Wrestling Championships where she won the gold medal after defeating Mayelis Caripá of Venezuela.
-She won the 2016 Rio Olympic gold medal for Women's 48 kg freestyle wrestling by 3-2 decision over Mariya Stadnik of Azerbaijan.
+At the 2013 World Wrestling Championships, she won the gold medal after defeating Mayelis Caripá of Venezuela.
+She also won the gold medal at the 2016 Rio Olympic in the 48 kg division by a 3-2 decision over Mariya Stadnik of Azerbaijan.
 She was trailing by a point till very late in the match.
 She was successful in converting a takedown with two seconds remaining on the clock to win the gold medal bout.

 She graduated from Shigakkan Uni's Department of health and sports science.
-In 2016, she then went on to Shigakkan University's Graduated school and became a member of the women's wrestling team.
+In 2016, she went on to Shigakkan University's Graduate school and became a member of the women's wrestling team.

-She started wrestling in elementary school with the Takaoka Junior Class by her father's recommendation who competed and won in the national polity's Greco-Roman wrestling competitions' 48kg weight class.
+She had started wrestling in elementary school with the Takaoka Junior Class on her father's recommendation who competed and won in the national polity's Greco-Roman wrestling competitions' 48kg weight class.

 By the time she entered middle school, she transferred to MIYAHARA GYM run by her father where the members are known to train more intensely.
-Come her 3rd year, the Takaoka Junior Class began to catch up and practice more intensely too, prompting her to return to team again.
+Come her 3rd year, the Takaoka Junior Class began to catch up and practice more intensely too, prompting her to return to the team again.
 Then, she won the national middle school championship.

 After she entered high school, she won twice consecutively at the national high school girls' championship.
 In her 3rd year, she competed in the All Japan wrestling championship where she defeated Miyu Yamamoto in the 2nd round and advanced to the next round where she lost to Hitomi Obara (both famous female wrestlers).

 After enrolling in Shigakkan University, she participated in the Junior Olympics and won in the 51kg weight class, one class higher.
 At the Wrestling World Cup, her name was included in the list of winning members despite not attending.
 At the Japanese National Wrestling Championship, she won and was chosen to be a representative of the 48kg weight class.